 You Have the Right to Quality Care, You Have the Right...

 to have your family and primary physician notified of your admission.

-to quality, professional medical care as indicated and appropriate for your problems, without regard to race, color, disability (including AIDS-related conditions), gender, age, cultural, economic, educational or religious background or disease or the source of payment for your care.
+to quality, professional medical care as indicated and appropriate for your problems, without regard to race, color, disability (including AIDS-related conditions), gender, sexual orientation, gender identity or expression, age, cultural, economic, educational or religious background or disease or the source of payment for your care.

 to have a thorough assessment of your needs to include the areas of age, culture, economic, spiritual, educational, gender, language, as well as physical.

 to comfort to include involvement in your pain management.